thefatos/galaxya21s-gsi/README.md

 Download Magisk 26.3 from the offical Magisk github right [here](https://github.com/topjohnwu/Magisk/releases/tag/v26.3) and install the APK file.
 Now extract the zip file, and copy the file that starts with AP to your phones Internal Storage.

 Once it is done, open Magisk, and press Install where it says "Magisk".
 Now press "Select and Patch file" and select your AP file.
 It will take a minute but your patched firmware will be done.
 It should be called something like "magisk_patched_26003.tar".
+Now copy the file (its usually in the Downloads folder in your phone) to your computer.

 # Flashing the boot image